aragon/connect/docs/guides/connect-with-react.md

-# Aragon Connect for React
+# Using Aragon Connect with React

 ## Introduction

-Aragon Connect for React provides a series of utilities that make Aragon Connect integrated into a React environment.
+Aragon Connect provides a series of utilities that makes it easier to use in React environments.

 It consists of the `<Connect />` component, on which a connection to an organization is described, and a series of hooks: `useApps()`, `useOrganization()`, `usePermissions()`.